Jack Critchley: Federal politics

 During the Cold War period, many ALP members, most but not all of them Catholic, became alarmed at what they saw as the growing power of the Communist Party of Australia within the country's trade unions.
 These members attempted to combat this alleged infiltration.
 However, despite the fact that Critchley was a practising Catholic, he opposed the Communist Party Dissolution Bill when it was presented by the government of Prime Minister Robert Menzies in 1950.
-Despite strong Catholic opposition to the ALP's banking policies, including the additional powers granted to the Commonwealth Bank and the push to nationalise the banks, Critchley remained a vehement supporter of those policies.
+Despite strong Catholic opposition to the ALP's banking policies, including the additional powers granted to the Commonwealth Bank and the push to nationalise the banks, Critchley remained a vehement supporter of these policies.
 In 1951 he was a member of the select committee on the Commonwealth Bank Bill 1950 (No. 2), on which government senators refused to serve.
 When the bill was defeated in the Senate, Menzies called a double dissolution election.

 Held on 28 April 1951, the election resulted in the ALP losing control of the Senate.
 Critchley was in third position on the ALP senate ticket for South Australia, and was the sixth of ten candidates elected.
 He was a member of the House Committee from 21 November 1951 to 4 November 1955.
 At the 1953 Australian Senate election, Critchley was first on the ALP senate ticket, and was the first of five candidates elected.
-According to his family, when the ALP split over the issue of communism in 1955, Critchley refused to join the Catholic-dominated breakaway Australian Labor Party (Anti-Communist) – later the Democratic Labour Party – despite being offered the position of party leader in the Senate.
-In 1956, Critchley and his South Australian Labor colleague Senator John Ryan advocated for a national serviceman, Private F. S. Luxton, who had been hospitalised for three months after the expiry of his training obligation period, to be compensated for the physical disabilities he had suffered.
-In November 1957, the Menzies government brought fourteen banking bills to the evenly-matched Senate, and despite ill health, Critchley attended the chamber to ensure the bills were defeated.
+According to his family, when the ALP split over the issue of communism in 1955, Critchley refused to join the Catholic-dominated breakaway Australian Labor Party (Anti-Communist)—later the Democratic Labour Party—despite being offered the position of party leader in the Senate.
+In 1956, Critchley and his South Australian Labor colleague Senator John Ryan advocated for national serviceman Private F. S. Luxton, who had been hospitalised for three months after the expiry of his training obligation period, to be compensated for the physical disabilities he had suffered.
+In November 1957, the Menzies government brought fourteen banking bills to the evenly-matched Senate, and despite his ill health, Critchley attended the chamber to ensure the bills were defeated.